Tag Archives: Ben Johnson

 Grade: B+

 Terror Train (1980) is a creepy slasher film released amid the heyday of the genre’s popularity.
-It embraces a familiar formula of teenage party victims but adds a helping of red herrings/whodunit twists, which catapults it above mediocrity and will keep audiences engaged until the finale.
+It embraces a familiar formula of teenage party victims.
+Still, it adds a helping of red herrings/whodunit twists, which catapult it above mediocrity and will keep audiences engaged until the finale.

 Helpful is the casting of the “scream queen” of the time, Jamie Lee Curtis, who is the main attraction and the “final girl”.
 Her casting adds credibility and star power.

-The film serves as a puzzle and the ending is difficult to predict with many twists and turns along the way.
-A perfect watch for a snowy New Year’s Eve, when the film is set.
+The film is a puzzle, with a difficult-to-predict ending and many twists and turns along the way—a perfect watch for a snowy New Year’s Eve, when it is set.

 Instead of becoming a light-hearted prank the group later laughs about, the joke spirals Kenny into insanity and a long stay at a mental institution.